cloudposse/.github/CONTRIBUTING.md

 4. `No-release`: Do not release a new version

 Typically when a module is pre-release, e.g. 0.x.x, each new feature will be a minor release.
 Once the module hits 1.x, simpler features, which fit the definition of patch, will be labelled as such.

+Only Cloud Posse engineers should move a module from v0 to v1, and usually we prefer that it not be a breaking change.
+In fact, it's not uncommon for v1 to be just a new label for the current release, prompted by the desire to release a v2 that has a breaking change.

 #### Stale Issues/PRs